searri/searri.github.io/_about/a-publications.md

 date: 2020-06-25
 ---

-Rick currently works on research with [Dr. Neil Johnson](https://en.wikipedia.org/wiki/Neil_F._Johnson)'s research group, studying the many-body physics of online extremism.
+Rick currently works on research with <a href="https://en.wikipedia.org/wiki/Neil_F._Johnson" target="_blank">Dr. Neil Johnson's</a> research group, studying the many-body physics of online extremism.
 His personal contribution is the application of several machine learning techniques to content shared in these sites.

 <a href="https://orcid.org/0000-0002-1871-7478" target="_blank">Find his work on ORCID</a>.